holochain/sim1h/README.md

 This means everything hitting "the network" gets dumped into a database.

+All operations are idempotent/append-only meaning all data written is available for review at all times.

 Devs can open up the database with a GUI like [dynamodb-admin](https://github.com/aaronshaf/dynamodb-admin) to inspect what happened "globally".

-All operations are idempotent/append-only meaning all data written is available for review at all times.

 ## What?

-Currently wrapping dynamodb from AWS for the key/value store.
+Currently wrapping dynamodb from AWS for the key/value store because:

 - has a cloud option to support nodes in different locations
-- has a local option for local development/CI/testing
+- has a local/self-install option for local development/CI/testing
 - has a 25GB free tier with no monthly fees
 - it's pretty popular and does what you'd expect for basic key/value stuff
 - provides a stream client that shows an ordered history of all recent writes

+## Implementation Details

 ### Entry data